Sustainability

 - Through functional design our products can be used in various situations.
 You can, for instance, use the same gear when you take a stroll outdoors, but also in the city.
 No matter if it’s a sunny day in the woods or if there's slush on the streets.
 Having multifunctional products reduces the number of items you need in your wardrobe.

 - Lastly, for us, functional design means that the products are crafted using high quality raw materials and the end product should be long lasting and ideally repairable.
-We are piloting a re-soling service during 2021 in order to give new life to used Tarvas shoes.
+We piloted a re-soling service back in 2021 in order to give new life to used Tarvas shoes and still offer this service to our customers.

 Pekka working on a prototype pair, circa 2017.